zaphosting/docs/docs/arma3-firststeps-connect.md

 ---
-id: foundry-firststeps-connect
+id: arma3-firststeps-connect
-title: "Foundry: Connect to the server"
+title: "Arma 3: Connect to the server"
-description: Information about various ways on how to connect to your Foundry server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information about various ways on how to connect to your Arma 3 server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Connect to the server
 services:
   - gameserver